32. The Boxer

 So I went back to my drawing and podcast.

-About half an hour later a short man with dark hair and moustache drove up and parked his car in the front of the house next door.
+About half an hour later, a short man with dark hair and a moustache drove up and parked his car in front of the house next door.

 He got out of the car and, while walking up the driveway, looked over at me a few times.